mwarning/chaos-sticker-collection/README.md

 * Do not submit stickers that are not free for everyone to use for any purpose.
 * Prefer images rather then photos of stickers, those are better for printing.

+## Karma

+Give stars/karma points to the source repository if possible!